ONDC-Official/mobility-specification/README.md

 * Added TICKET_INFO tag group for ticket number
 * Added ref_id in status call
 * Added parent_stop_id for stops
+* Added timestamp for time in items.
+* Added separate fulfillment as TICKET for each ticket quantity with base fulfillment as type TRIP
+* Added PARENT_ITEM_ID as part of type TICKET fulfillment.

 ## Evolution